The Scatty Mum

 💡 Tips & Tricks

 • Use the back of a teaspoon to peel the skin from the fresh ginger.
 It can then either be finely chopped or grated.
+Fresh ginger is best, but this Lazy Ginger is a good back up and lasts in the fridge for ages.

-If you want to make it ahead of time, you can cook the recipe up to the point where you add the rice and then store the meat mixture in the fridge for up to 2 days.
+If you want to make the rice ahead of time, you can cook the recipe up to the point where you add the rice and then store the meat mixture in the fridge for up to 2 days.
 When ready to eat, heat the meat in the pan, add the rice and stir until piping hot.

-When it comes to freezing I would recommend freezing just the meat part of the recipe, so as above make it up to the point you add the rice and then freeze the cooled meat mixture in a freezer safe container for up to 3 months.
-Defrost in the fridge overnight and finish cooking as above.
+When it comes to freezing I would recommend freezing just the meat part of the recipe, so, as above, make it up to the point you add the rice and then freeze the cooled meat mixture in a freezer-safe container for up to 3 months.

-💬 Recipe FAQ
+💬 Recipe FAQs

 Which rice should I use?